Scottish Leather Group hiring as orders boom – Daily Business

 The Covid 19 pandemic and the requirement for many businesses to offer additional cleaning and hygiene services saw the demand for leather increase dramatically.
 Scottish Leather Group, which offers the lowest carbon leather in the world has been at the forefront of this emerging market.

-Nicholas Muirhead, managing director, said: “Demand for high quality, low carbon leather is close to an all time high across our core sectors.
+Nicholas Muirhead, chief commercial officer said: “Demand for high quality, low carbon leather is close to an all time high across our core sectors.

 “Our investment plan across all four of our businesses is not only substantial in our commitment to Renfrewshire but also a marker for belief in the local workforce.